 The Susan Seymour Glasgow Brown Scholarship Fund

-Established in 2021, this scholarship fund honors Susie Brown, Class of 1960, Harpeth Hall English teacher from 1971 to 1973 and Director of Admission and Alumnae from 1980 to 1987, and a loyal supporter of Harpeth Hall.
-Susie graduated Phi Beta Kappa from Sweet Briar College in 1964 and earned an M.A.T. and an M.A. in English at Vanderbilt.
-She and her husband Allen believe deeply in the importance of education; their daughter Barbara Keith Brown Payne graduated in 1985, and they are proud to have two granddaughters at the school: Susanna Payne, Class of 2023, and Liza Brown, Class of 2024.
+Established in 2021, this scholarship fund honors Susie Brown, Class of 1960, Harpeth Hall English teacher from 1971 to 1973 and director of admissions and alumnae from 1980 to 1987, and a loyal supporter of Harpeth Hall.
+Susie attended Sweet Briar College where she served as president of student government, graduating Phi Beta Kappa in 1964.
+She then earned a Master of Arts in Teaching and a Master of Arts in English at Vanderbilt.
+Susie and her husband, Allen, believe deeply in the importance of education; their daughter Barbara Keith Brown Payne graduated in 1985, and they are proud to have two granddaughters at the school: Susanna Payne, Class of 2023, and Liza Brown, Class of 2024.
 This scholarship assists girls who demonstrate financial need.

 The Trinity Scholarship